Wanna speed through the supermarket?

 1) The Cardinal Rule: Never go food shopping when you're hungry unless you want to come home with enough fruits and vegetables to feed the Philadelphia Zoo for a week and/or a package of Mallomars in the economical and convenient Entire Neighborhood Size.

 2) To avoid this, I generally purchase a bagel before I begin shopping and eat it while I am going through the store.
-Frequently store personnel think I have stolen the bagel, and I am often savagely beaten behind the meat counter.
+Frequently store personnel think I have stolen the bagel, and I am often savagely beaten behind the meat counter by a bunch of guys wearing name tags which say "Hi!
+My name is Chuck."
 Aside from the occasional broken rib, however, I do save a buck or two on eats.